meltyourface/blank/posts/Grief-and-mourning-practices/Mourning-Ceremonies-for-Psychological-Healing/index.md

 ### II.
 Relationship Commemorations

-Ceremony: The Eternal Embrace
+**Ceremony**: The Eternal Embrace

-Description: This commemorative ceremony pays tribute to significant relationship milestones shared with the departed relative, ensuring their love and bond continue to influence the living.
+**Description**: This commemorative ceremony pays tribute to significant relationship milestones shared with the departed relative, ensuring their love and bond continue to influence the living.

-Elements:
+**Elements**:

 1. ****Symbolic Object****: Two intertwined rings or intertwined ribbons, representing the bond between the living and the deceased.
 2. ****Ancestral Invocation****: A partner, spouse, or loved one will deliver an emotional recollection of cherished memories and shared experiences with the departed, acknowledging their ongoing connection beyond the physical realm.